Golden Eagle Chick

 The process of reaching maturity can take up to five years and relatively little is known about this interesting stage of their lives.
 The Gleann Miabhaig chick was tagged in June 2019.
 This involves fitting a small rucksack-type harness which weighs only 1-2% of the eagle body weight and sends its location via satellites several times a day.

 Juvenile golden eagles usually spend a few months within their parent’s territory after they fledge until they have perfected their flying and hunting skills.
 The video above shows some satellite data from September and we can see that this holds true as he does a little exploring but spends most of his time in his natal territory around Gleann Miabhaig.
 He is just learning how to interact with his environment and at this stage he is making short flights and spending much of his time perching on sheltered crags.

 In November we can see how much more active he has become, criss-crossing the glen and even going for a foray up into Lewis for a couple of days.
 However, he soon realises that Lewis just isn’t quite as great as Harris and comes straight back home!
 Over the next few months it is likely that this juvenile will leave its natal territory, becoming independent.

 Local primary school children at Sgoil an Tairbeart / Sir E Scott School are following his journey and look forward to seeing where he explores as he matures.
-Why don’t you join them?
-Regular updates will be posted here every month or two so you can keep up to date.

-It has been a few blustery months since we introduced the Gleann Miabhaig golden eagle and we’d like to share with you how he is doing over the winter.
+It has been a few blustery months since we introduced the Gleann Miabhaig golden eagle and we’d like to share with you how he did over the winter.
 This time of year can be tough for golden eagles, as there are fewer prey items available and many depend on carrion to survive.